Category Archives: Adolescence

 Order of the Freaking Arrow

 One day I got this notice that I was eligible to become a member of this secret organization in the Boy Scouts.
 At least I had never heard of it.
-I don’t know how they got my name or what made boyscoutthem think I was qualified for such an honor.
+I don’t know how they got my name or what made them think I was qualified for such an honor.
 I was not an Eagle Scout though being a Life Scout, the one right under Eagle, put me pretty high up in the organization, I guess.

 I had to go to some sort of class, it seemed, to get into this secret organization and it started at the fucking crack of dawn.
 At least it was dark when I reported to the pick up point and then a group of us was driven up into the woods somewhere.
 Well, sort of woods.
 There were lots of trees hither and thither and open ground and brush and such indicating woods of the kind that grow in Southern California.